 "I would always rather be making gags about it, to be honest," she admits, her voice a little quieter.
 "It makes me feel vulnerable and weird just saying it out loud and I don’t enjoy it.
 But I do want to talk about it.
 And you would be surprised how many other people you know have it."

-Emmeline T-shirt, £75, exclusively at ALEXACHUNG and available to ship to Canada.
+Emmeline T-shirt, £75, exclusively at ALEXACHUNG.
 100% of profits will be donated to WERF to advance their invaluable work on endometriosis research.